sydney-machine-learning/review-classimbalanced-ensemblelearning/README.md

 ```
 !python3 main.py --help
 ```
-Above code can be used for help to know the options.
+Above code can be used for help to know the options of datasets, augmantation, and ensemble techniques.